IMadeAgus/IMadeAgus/README.md

 <h1 align="center">Hi there 👋</h1>

 Hello!
-I'm MadeAgus.
+I'm Made Agus.
 Currently, I am deeply involved in web and mobile development, with a primary focus on these areas, and I am committed to continuously learning and growing as a software developer.

 - 🔭   I’m currently studying at Bali State Polytechnic
 - 🌱   I’m currently learning React, Laravel, Kotlin;